Model monitoring tutorial#

 ../_images/mm-evidently.png

-For more information on the UI, see Model monitoring using the platform UI.
+For more information on the UI, see Model monitoring using the platform UI

 grafana_dashboard_2

-The Model Monitoring Performance dashboard displays drift and operational metrics over time.
+And drift and operational metrics over time:

 grafana_dashboard_3